Calinou/godot-vintage-builds/README.md

 production.
 Thanks to 2D batching, Godot 3.2.2 and later should still be efficient on low-end machines.

-If you *really* need a version of Godot that is the frugal possible in terms of RAM usage, use [Godot 2.1.6](https://downloads.tuxfamily.org/godotengine/2.1.6/).
+If you *really* need a version of Godot that is the most frugal possible in terms of RAM usage, use [Godot 2.1.6](https://downloads.tuxfamily.org/godotengine/2.1.6/).
 However, it has very few users remaining, which means people will not be able to assist you with any questions you have.